aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 so make sure you have enough space!)
 Alternatively, use the `--output` flag to provide a different location to dump the photos.

+If you run into issues, please run the script with the `-v` or `--verbose` flag, which will output information on what the script is doing.
+If that doesn't help you with the issue, open a github issue with that output!
+You can also use the `-vv` flag to get logs from ffmpeg/vips.

 > **Warning**
 > If your captions are important to you, double check the final result against
 > the photos in the Snapchat app!
 I found that the memories export did not